pentagramswheel/libra/README.md

 A class which calculates MIT leaderboard points for cycle changes.

 ##### Instance Variables
+1. `int MINIMUM_SETS` - the number of played sets needed to accrue points.
-1. `int MAX_CATGEORY_POINTS` - the maximum amount of points per scoring category.
+2. `int MAX_CATGEORY_POINTS` - the maximum amount of points per scoring category.
-2. `int NUM_TOTAL_SCORES` - the total scoring categories to calculate.
+3. `int NUM_TOTAL_SCORES` - the total scoring categories to calculate.
-3. `char SCORE_COLUMNS_START` - the first column where points are inputted.
+4. `char SCORE_COLUMNS_START` - the first column where points are inputted.

 ----